raensink/stm32-gcc-linux-quick-start/README.md

 - Support for multiple MCUs;
 - Support for multiple boards;

-As of April 2022, this is still a work-in-progress.
+This is currently a work-in-progress, and maybe so for quite a while longer.
 The plan is to create create a minimal, yet well organized, and ridiculously well commented project that blinks an LED and more.
 Aspirational platform features include:
 - Software trace log to external serial UART.